San Ignacio Church (Manila)

-San Ignacio Church in Intramuros, Manila, Philippines, was designed for the Jesuits by architect Félix Roxas Sr., and completed in 1899.
-It was known as their "Golden Dream" but was destroyed during World War II.
+San Ignacio Church is a historic building located in Intramuros, Manila, Philippines.
+It was designed for the Jesuits by Filipino architect Félix Roxas Sr., and the building was completed in 1899.
 Its interiors, embellished with carvings, had been designed by Isabelo Tampinco.
-The church building is currently being was reconstructed (albeit without the original ornaments), along with its adjoining Casa Misión Convent.
+The church was known as the "sueño dorado" or the "golden dream" by the Jesuits.
+It was destroyed during the Battle of Manila in 1945 near the end of World War II, with only its shell remaining.
+The church building was reconstructed in the late 2000s without the original ornaments, along with its adjoining Casa Misión Convent.
 It eventually became the home of the Centro de Turismo Intramuros, while the mission house became the site of the Museo de Intramuros.

 History

 The Jesuits built two churches in honor of St. Ignatius of Loyola at two different sites.
 The first site was located along Calle Real del Palacio, at the present site of Pamantasan ng Lungsod ng Maynila (former site of Colegio de Manila).
 The second site was located along Calle Arzobispo, beside the guesthouse of the Archdiocese of Manila and the archdiocesan chancery and archives – formerly the Arzobispado or the Episcopal Palace, the residence and office of the archbishop of Manila.